7- A guide to Local buckling parameters for steel beams.

 The content of the lecture for post 7.

-The relation between λ and Mn can is as three regions.
-The first region is the compact region, which we call F2-1, which states that Mn=Mp=Zx*Fy.
+The relation between λ and Mn can be viewed in three regions.
+The first region is the compact region, which we call F2-1, chapter F provision 2 equation 1-which states that Mn=Mp=Zx*Fy.

-To determine Zx we have to evaluate the lambda and its value to reach this first region.
+To determine the plastic modulus Zx, we must evaluate the lambda and its value to reach this first region.

 The values of λ plastic for both flange and web and λr.

-To determine Zx, we have to evaluate the lambda and its value to reach this first region.
-For the first zone, The lambda value λ should be from 0 to λp.
+We must evaluate the lambda and its value to determine Zx to reach this first region.
+The lambda value λ should be from 0 to λp for the first zone.

-For the second region represented by the equation, for the Lateral-Torsional buckling region, F2-2, the value of the line for the second region starts from Mn=Mp, and at the end, the value is Mn=0.70 Fy*Sx.
+For the second region represented by the equation, the Lateral-Torsional buckling region, F2-2, the value of the line for the second region starts from Mn=Mp and ends at Mn=0.70 Fy*Sx.

 The values of λ plastic for both flange and web and λr.